 Never fear… hole reinforcement labels are here!!

 These miracle bandages for mangled paper holes have salvaged an otherwise downward-spiraling morning on many occasions in our home.
-We’ve had good success with Avery brand labels so far.
-And with your choice of white, colored or clear it seems there’s a reinforcement label to suit every taste.
+We’ve had equal success with Avery brand and generic labels so far.
+And with your choice of white, colored, or clear it seems there’s a reinforcement label to suit every taste.

 Besides their main use, if you have extra labels to spare, they’re also fun for quick crafts and learning games: